NitinN77/social-feed-webapp/README.md

 # social-feed-webapp
-An app with a post feed that sorts posts based on the tone of post content
+An app with a post feed that sorts posts based on the tone of post content and displays analytics on the posts